 We use tons of different writing resources and aids when we teach writing in our classrooms.
 However, when it comes to the STAAR test not everything we use during instruction is allowable on the test.
-Luckily, we’re here to show you three types of supplemental aids your student can use on the STAAR writing test in grades 4 and 7 along with English I, II, and III.
+Luckily, we’re here to show you three types of supplemental aids for STAAR Writing:

 1. Blank Graphic Organizers

 You likely already use all sorts of graphic organizers during your daily instruction.
 However, during the STAAR test it’s important that these graphic organizers don’t include any titles, words, labels, colors used as labels, pictures, acronyms, mnemonics, numbers, symbols, or variables.

 An example of a graphic organizer that works great for writing is a Venn diagram.
 Venn diagrams can be used by your student to organize a compare and contrast essay.
 As you know, Venn diagrams illustrate the relationships between two or more sets of items and highlight how the items are similar and different.

 It might seem silly to erase the details and just have the overlapping circles as a supplemental aid, but this memory jog helps students activate the knowledge they’ve previously learned.

 All educators know how well mnemonic devices work to help students remember crucial facts.
 There are thousands of mnemonics you can use for the writing or revising process.

 Try using CUPS for the editing process.

 Or you might use a STAAR checklist to teach the revising process.

 Just remember, come test day you’ll only be allowed to supply the words CUPS or STAR, not what each one stands for.